A place like no other

 The Heritage Centre presentation at Beit Immanuel includes the opportunity for groups to view antique glass slides through a 100 year old projector known as a "Magic Lantern".
 After the presentation, visitors are welcome to sit in the historic garden with a cup of coffee from Baron's Coffee Shop.

 - A private car park (securely closed at night)

 - Conference facilities

 - A quiet room for private devotions

-Guests are always welcome to join with the Messianic Worship Service on Friday evenings - the service is in Hebrew with translations for English and Russian speakers.
+Guests are always welcome to join the Messianic Worship Service on Friday evenings.
+Our services are in Hebrew with translations for English and Russian speakers.